shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TrustService_2.11.md

 Keystone Havana Stable Release

 ####Application Description
 Trust provides project specific role delegation – i.e., a trustor delegates roles on a project to the trustee.
 The trustee acquires the roles of the trustor for the specified period of time defined in the trust.
 Optionally, it allows impersonation – i.e., trustee takes the user_id of the trustor.
-Trust is consumed by creating a token scoped under trust_id.
+Trust is consumed for creating a token scoped under trust_id.
 A trust_token cannot be used to create another trust_token.

 https://github.com/openstack/identity-api/blob/master/openstack-identity-api/v3/src/markdown/identity-api-v3-os-trust-ext.md

 ####Additional Info